nunocenteno/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Expand the **Contoso.Apps.SportsLeague.Web** project.
 Find the **Startup.cs** code file:

+    - Add the following using statements to the top of the class:

+    ```csharp
+    using Microsoft.AspNetCore.Authentication;
+    using Microsoft.AspNetCore.Authentication.AzureADB2C.UI;
+    ```

     - Locate the `public void ConfigureServices(` method declaration, then add the following lines of code to the end of this method:

     ```csharp